-- covariates can be used BEFORE the experiment to experimentally control for pre-existing differences - use score on a covariate as a way to assign subjects to groups - e.g. match different groups based on score on a covariate measure - e.g. match different treatment groups on age, or gender, or IQ - covariates can be used AFTER the experiment to "statistically" adjust for pre-existing differences - allow for variation in the concomitant variable both within and between groups - during the analysis, statistically account for the relationship between the covariate and the dependent variable
+- covariates can be used BEFORE the experiment to experimentally control for pre-existing differences - use score on a covariate as a way to assign subjects to groups - e.g. match different groups based on score on a covariate measure - e.g. match different treatment groups on age, or gender, or IQ - covariates can be used AFTER the experiment to "statistically" adjust for pre-existing differences - allow for variation in the concomitant variable both within and between groups - during the analysis, statistically account for the effect of the covariate on the dependent variable